 Our next few posts will cover several techniques you can use to enhance your scorekeeping.
 Keeping a basic scorebook should be a given for every baseball broadcaster, but the more details you can capture on a regular basis, the greater the quality of information you will pass on to the listener.

 There is no right way to keep score.
 As long as you can retrieve a previous game and easily recreate what happened, then use whatever method you are most comfortable with.
 With that being said, specific emphasis is placed on “easily” and “recreate.”
 If it takes more than a couple of seconds to decipher what you wrote down (I’m referring to penmanship and not the mechanics of your scoring system), then you should probably make a concerted effort to improve your handwriting.
 You may not have more than a few seconds to locate and interpret a piece of information from a previous scoresheet, which runs the risk of time-sensitive information expiring.

 Additionally, I used the phrase “recreate what happened” as opposed to “understand what happened,” because utilizing a scoring system that captures as many details as possible will pay major dividends on future broadcasts.
 If you’re reading this, then you probably have a fairly sophisticated system already in place, but can you pluck any game from last year’s scorebook and know exactly how many times a runner went from first to third?
 Are you able to compare the total number of line drives versus the total number of popups?
 If not, these next few posts can help.

-As mentioned in the first post, the suggested methods throughout this series were designed to fit my own personal system, and will be introduced as such for ease of explanation.
+Our scorekeeping “hacks” were designed to fit my own personal system, so they will be introduced as such for ease of explanation.
 By no means, however, am I trying to force you to adopt my scoring system.
-Our hope is that you find value in one or two (or more) of the “hacks,” and manage to incorporate them into the system you’re already using.
+Our hope is that you find value in one or two (or more) of the hacks, and manage to incorporate them into the system you’re already using.